Just intonation: a general framework

 The "A minor" chromatic scale produced by the M1 transposition of Ma-grama (i.e. "Ma01")

-This construction of the “A minor” scale is compliant with the Western scheme for producing just-intonation chords: the basic note “A” (ratio 5/3) is “LA-1” on the “3_cycles_of_fifths” scale), located in the “major third upward” series as well as its dominant “MI-1”, whereas “C” (ratio 1/1) belongs to the series termed “Pythagorean”.
+This construction of the "A minor" scale corresponds to the Western scheme for the production of just intonated chords: the fundamental "A" (ratio 5/3) is "LA-1" on the "3_cycles_of_fifths" scale, which is in the "major third upwards" series as well as its dominant "MI-1", while "C" (ratio 1/1) belongs to the "Pythagorean" series.

-At first view, the scale constructed by this M1 transposition also resembles a “C major” scale, yet with a different choice of R3 (harmonic “D” ratio 10/9) instead of R4 (Pythagorean “D” ratio 9/8).
-To produce the “C major” scale, “D” should be raised to its Pythagorean position, which amounts to R4 replacing R3 on Bharata’s model.
-This is done using an alternate basic scale named “Sa-Grama” in which P4 replaces P3.
+At first sight, the scale constructed by this M1 transposition also resembles a "C major" scale, but with a different choice of R3 (harmonic "D" ratio 10/9) instead of R4 (Pythagorean "D" ratio 9/8).
+To produce the "C major" scale, "D" should be raised to its Pythagorean position, which amounts to R4 replacing R3 on Bharata's model.
+This is done by using an alternative root scale called "Sa-Grama" in which P4 replaces P3.

-At the bottom of the “Ma01″ page on “-cs.12_scales”, all intervals of the chromatic scale are listed with significant intervals highlighted in color.
-The wolf fifth is colored in red.
-Remember that if the scale is optimally consonant only one cell will be colored in red.
+At the bottom of the "Ma01" page on "-to.12_scales", all the intervals of the chromatic scale are listed, with the significant intervals highlighted in colour.
+The wolf fifth is coloured red.
+Note that when the scale is optimally consonant, only one cell is coloured red.

-Harmonic structure of the “Ma01” transposition of Ma-grama, displayed by the Bol Processor
+Harmonic structure of the "Ma01" transposition of Ma-grama, as displayed by the Bol Processor

 Ma01 tuning scheme, displayed by the Bol Processor

-A tuning scheme is suggested at the bottom of the “Ma01″ page.
-It is based on the (purely mechanical) assumption that perfect fifths will be tuned in priority within the limit of 6 steps.
-Then harmonic major thirds and minor sixths are highlighted, and finally Pythagorean thirds and minor sixths may also be taken into account.
+A tuning scheme is suggested at the bottom of page "Ma01".
+It is based on the (purely mechanical) assumption that perfect fifths are tuned first within the limit of 6 steps.
+Then harmonic major thirds and minor sixths are highlighted, and finally Pythagorean thirds and minor sixths can also be taken into account.

 Exporting a major chromatic scale with the sensitive note raised by 1 comma

-We may use “Ma01″ as a 23-grade microtonal scale in Bol Processor productions because all notes relevant to the chromatic scale have been labelled.
-However it is more practical to extract a 12-grade scale with only labelled notes.
-This can be done on the “Ma01″ page.
-The image shows the exportation of “Cmaj” scale containing 12 grades and a raised position of D.
+We can use "Ma01" as a 23-degree microtonal scale in Bol Processor productions because all the notes relevant to the chromatic scale have been labelled.
+However it is more practical to extract a 12-degree scale with only labelled notes.
+This can be done on the "Ma01" page.
+The image shows the exportat of the "Cmaj" scale with 12 degrees and a raised position of D.

-Using “Cmaj” for the name makes it easy to declare this scale in its specific harmonic context.
-In the same manner, a 12-grade “Amin” can be exported without raising “D”.
+Using "Cmaj" for the name makes it easy to declare this scale in its specific harmonic context.
+In the same way, a 12-degree "Amin" can be exported without raising the "D".

 "D" ("re") is therefore the sensitive note when switching between the "C major" scale and its relative "A minor".

-In all 12-grade exported scales it is easy to change the note convention — English, Italian/Spanish/French, Indian or key numbers.
-It is also possible to select diesis in replacement of flat and vice-versa, given that the machine recognizes both options.
+In all 12-degree exported scales it is easy to change the note convention — English, Italian/Spanish/French, Indian or key numbers.
+It is also possible to select diesis in replacement of flat and vice versa, as the machine recognises both options.

 Producing the 12 chromatic scales

-A PowerPoint version of Arnold’s model can be downloaded here and used to check transpositions produced by Bol Processor BP3.
+A PowerPoint version of Arnold's model can be downloaded here and used to check the transpositions produced by the Bol Processor BP3.

 Creating "Ma02" as a transposition of "Ma01"